murning/facing-the-music/README.md

 This is an effect that is experienced to some degree in the human auditory system and is often referred to as the "cone of confusion".
-As humans we have developed a number of novel ways of dealing with this issue, one of which being small head movements that aid in the process of localisation.
+As humans we have developed a number of novel ways of dealing with this issue, one of which being small head movements that aid the process of localisation.
 Taking inspiration from this biological phenomenon, this system utilizes a rotation algorithm in conjunction with a series of predictions to mitigate front back ambiguity.